bitlogic/hello-docker/1-running-containers/README.md

 $ docker container stop {container id | container name}
 ```

 Great!
-This command has stopped the containers but we still have the containers stopped in the host.
-If you want a complete cleanup and remove everything, you can go further by executing the following:
+This command has stopped the containers from running but we still have the containers files in the host.
+If you want a complete cleanup and remove everything, you should go further and execute the following:

 ```
 $ docker container prune
 ```
+The `prune` command will delete all containers so if you check with `docker container ps -a` you will see that there are no more containers on your host.

 That's a wrap for the basics.
 Let's [move on to the next section](https://github.com/bitlogic/hello-docker/tree/master/2-building-images).